 Cards: You can use your regular credit cards to pay almost anywhere.
 Only major hotels and tourist agencies accept US dollars directly.
 How to block a card

-In Chile, there are two police organizations, the uniformed police (Carabineros) and the plainclothes detectives (Policía de Investigaciones).
-The Carabineros are responsible for safety in the streets and enjoy a high level of trust among Chileans.
+In Chile, there are two police organizations, the uniformed police (Carabineros) and the plainclothes detectives (Policía de Investigaciones PDI).
+The Carabineros are responsible for safety in the streets and enjoy a high level of trust in the whole country.

 Compared to most Latin American countries, Chile is very safe for travelling.
 Exceptions, are, as everywhere, the slums and the centers of the big cities.
 Beware of (well-dressed) pickpockets who practice their swift tricks especially on the Metro, on buses, and in crowds on busy streets.
 On the other hand, cases of robberies at gunpoint or muggings are rare.

 Leaving your luggage where you are staying is usually not a problem, even if they should not have a safe.
 When valuables are missing, go to the nearest police station, have a report filed (dejar constancia), and make a note of its number (for your insurance company).

 Chile is safe even for those travelling alone, as long as they use common sense and safety rules.
 Women need to be resolute enough to get rid of unwanted attention.
 Chilean machos are usually only a nuisance when in a group, and verbally; otherwise, they are quite harmless.
 Never hitch-hike alone!

 Detailed safety advice